-Unless otherwise noted, camp programming occurs Monday through Friday, 9am-4pm.
-Before Care drop off begins at 7am.
-After care pick up time runs from 4 – 6pm.
+Unless otherwise noted, camp programming occurs Monday – Friday, 9am-4pm.
+Before Care drop off is available 7-9am.
+After Care pick up time runs from 4-6pm.

-The “Disenroll/Transfer Form” must be submitted in person for all refund requests.
+The “Dis-enroll/Transfer Form” must be submitted in person for all refund requests.
 Requests must be submitted at least three weeks before the start date of the camp week.
 A $25.00 administrative fee will be charged per each refund transaction, per each camp week.
 There will be no refunds given for requests made after the three week deadline.
+Refunds will not be processed for camps paid in full prior to acceptance of Financial Aid.

-The following camps are provided through a contracted service and will not be eligible for a refund after May 15, 2017: All Language Camps and Horsemanship.
+The following camps are provided through a contracted service and will not be eligible for a refund after May 15, 2018: all language camps, Horsemanship, and camps at New Spire Arts.

 - Unless otherwise noted, campers need to bring their own non-perishable lunch and beverage to camp every day.